2000 United States Senate election in Arizona

 The 2000 United States Senate election in Arizona was held on November 7, 2000.
 Incumbent Republican U.S. Senator Jon Kyl won re-election to a second term.
 No candidate was nominated from the Democratic Party.
-Independent Bill Toel, Green party nominee Vance Hansen, and Libertarian party nominee Barry Hess each got more than 5% of the vote, a strong third party performance.
+Independent Bill Toel, Green party nominee Vance Hansen, and Libertarian party nominee Barry Hess each got more than 5% of the vote, a strong non-major-party performance.